healenium/healenium-example-maven/README.md

 ### 5. Screenshots

-Also you could take a screenshots for your tests like it implements here: BaseTest.screenshot
+Also you could take a screenshots for your com.epam.healenium.tests like it implements here: BaseTest.screenshot
 ```
   public byte[] screenshot() {
       return ((TakesScreenshot) driver.getDelegate()).getScreenshotAs(OutputType.BYTES);